An easy guide for expats on how to get Anmeldung in Germany in 3 simple steps!

 But first, you’ll need an appointment for Anmeldung einer Wohnung.
 You can arrange an appointment with your local Bürgeramt by phone, in person or online.

-If your Deutsch is limited to ‘guten tag’, ‘hallo’ and ‘danke’, we strongly suggest you set-up an appoint online.
+If your Deutsch is limited to ‘guten tag’, ‘hallo’ and ‘danke’, we strongly suggest you set-up an appointment online.
 It’s also a great option if you’re pressed for time.

 Here’s a list of service portal websites for the main cities in Germany where you can book an Anmeldung appointment:

-Note: You need two appointments if you want to get Anmeldung for two people.
+Bonus Tip: You need two appointments if you want to get Anmeldung for two people.
+If you are married, you only need one appointment to get Anmeldung.

 Book Anmeldung Appointment Online